mnot/I-D/variants/draft.md

 ~~~

 Here, the cache will need to calculate a secondary cache key as per {{!RFC7234}}, Section 4.1 -- but considering only Accept-Language to be in its field-value -- and then continue processing Variants for the set of stored responses that the algorithm described there selects.

+# Defining Content Negotiation Using Variants {#define}

+To be usable with Variants, proactive content negotiation mechanisms need to be specified to take advantage of it.
+Specifically, they:

+* MUST define a request header field that advertises the clients preferences or capabilities, whose field-name SHOULD begin with "Accept-".
+* MUST define the syntax of available-values that will occur in Variants and Variant-Key.
+* MUST define an algorithm for selecting a result.
+It MUST return a list of available-values that are suitable for the request, in order of preference, given the value of the request header nominated above and an available-values list from the Variants header.
+If the result is an empty list, it implies that the cache cannot satisfy the request.

+{{backports}} fulfils these requirements for some existing proactive content negotiation mechanisms in HTTP.

 # IANA Considerations